jackie-ng/jackie-ng/README.md

 - 🔭 I’m currently working on [Geek Hunt](https://geek-hunt.web.app/).

-- 🧐 I'm currently into 3D models and doing a LOT of Leetcode.
+- 🧐 I'm currently into 3D models and practicing Leetcode problems.

 - ❓ Ask me about anything!
 I'd love to hear from you.